 - Done and done.

-8 Pro Tips For Writing a Pretty Darn Good Artist Statement
+8 Pro Tips Artist Statement Tips For The Road

 1. Don’t shoot for perfect- shoot for done.
 Why?
 Because done is better than perfect.